seclab-ucr/UBITect/README.md

 |-Makefile: Used to compile qualifier inference code in src/  \
 |-path_verify.py: Wrapper to run KLEE \
 |-getbclist.py: A wrapper to rename the basic block and collect the LLVM bitcode files for OS kernels \
 \* The rename pass is a llvm pass which gives every basic block in the folder an identifier.
 By default, llvm names the basic block as 1%, 2%, etc, which is hard for human to track.
-This pass rename the basic blocks with bitcode name, function name and basic block number for human understandability, the loadable library is called ```bbTaglib.so```.
+This pass rename the basic blocks with bitcode name, function name and basic block number for human understandability, the loadable library is called ```bbTaglib.so```, we already use wrappers to integrate the rename process, the users do not need to care about it now.

 ## Installation Instructions:
 ```sh